Minimum Standards for Child Protection in Humanitarian Action - 2019 update

-- establish common principles amongst those working in child protection, and to strengthen coordination between them
+- Establishing common principles between those working in child protection;

-- improve the quality of child protection programming, and its impact for children
+- Improving the quality of child protection programming and its impact on children;

-- further define the professional field of child protection
+- Defining the professional field of child protection in humanitarian action;

-- provide a synthesis of good practice and learning to date
+- Providing a synthesis of good practice and learning to date; and

-- enable better advocacy and communication on child protection risks, needs and responses.
+- Strengthening advocacy and communication on child protection risks, needs and responses.

 Years of implementing the CPMS in diverse settings revealed the need for a more user-friendly version of the Standards that would reflect recent sector learning and evidence; improve guidance on prevention, gender and age inclusion, and other cross-cutting themes; and promote applicability to a broader range of humanitarian contexts.
 This revision benefitted from the input of over 1,900 individuals in 85 countries.